pandeyanujk/blockchain-x-ai/README.md

 - [DeepBrain Chain](https://www.deepbrainchain.org/) - A decentralized AI computing platform that supplies processing power to companies looking to develop A.I. technologies.
 - [Nunet](https://www.nunet.io/) - A globally decentralized computing framework that combines latent computing power of independently owned compute devices across the globe into a dynamic marketplace of compute resources.
 - [Phala Network](https://phala.network/) - A decentralized off-chain compute infrastructure for Web3 development.
+- [Gensyn](https://www.gensyn.ai/) - The Gensyn network is the Machine Learning Compute Protocol that unites all of the world’s compute into a global supercluster, accessible by anyone at any time.

 ## Blockchains for AI in finance